chezbgone/chez-sty/README.md

 - `\floor`
 - `\ceil`

-There are also semantically-named delimiters:
+There are also semantically-named delimiters to allow for more readable code:
 - `\abs` (for `\verts`)
 - `\size` (for `\verts`)
 - `\norm` (for `\Verts`)